-- Adults: the usual dose is 250 to 500 mg four times a day.
-For a severe infection, you may need 1 gram four times a day.
+- Adults: the usual dose is 500 mg 4 times a day.
+For a severe infection, you may need 1 gram 4 times a day.

 - Children: the dose for children will depend on their body weight.
 It is usually given 2 to 4 times a day.

-- Your doctor will advise you on how long to take penicillin V for (usually for 10 days, but some people may require treatment for longer).
+- Your doctor will advise you on how long to take penicillin V for.
+It is usually taken for 10 days, but some people require longer treatment.

 - Always take your penicillin V exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 - Penicillin V is best taken 1 or 2 hours before eating food.
 This is because your body may absorb less penicillin V after a meal, making it less effective.

 - Capsules: swallow the capsule with a glass of water.
 Do not chew them.